lorddaedra/django-magiclink/README.md

 # Change the url a user is redirect to after requesting a magic link
 MAGICLINK_LOGIN_SENT_REDIRECT = 'magiclink:login_sent'

-# Ensure the branding of the login email is correct.
-This setting is not needed
-# if you override the `login_email.html` template
-MAGICLINK_EMAIL_STYLES = {
-    'logo_url': '',
-    'background-colour': '#ffffff',
-    'main-text-color': '#000000',
-    'button-background-color': '#0078be',
-    'button-text-color': '#ffffff',
-}

 # If you want to use your own email templates you can override the text and
 # html templates used with: